Nick Carter (British Army officer): Criticism

-Carter has been criticised on several occasions by American officers for his conduct and command while in Afghanistan.
-He was described by Colonel Harry Tunnell, former Brigade Commander of 5/2 Stryker Brigade Combat Team, as displaying a "gross lack of concern for subordinates" throughout his command in Afghanistan in 2009 and 2010.
-Further criticism came from Lieutenant General Daniel P. Bolger, who claimed that "young riflemen paid the price" for Carter's "risk-averse" mentality and his unwillingness to allow his troops to defend themselves.
-Bolger also claimed that Carter refused to visit the front line and only visited safe positions by helicopter, while frequently refusing requests for aircraft and artillery support from troops under his command.
-Bolger further stated, "He's not the type of general I would put in charge of anything."
+Carter's conduct and command in Afghanistan was criticised by American officer Colonel Harry Tunnell, former Brigade Commander of 5/2 Stryker Brigade Combat Team, alleging a "gross lack of concern for subordinates"; however, Tunnell himself was strongly criticised in a formal US Army review for his brigade's "lack of discipline" and "contempt for the normal Army rules".

-These allegations have been vigorously contested by other US officers and British colleagues.
-For instance, Lieutenant General Ben Hodges who commanded US Army Europe, and worked under Carter in Afghanistan, wrote to The Sunday Times stating that he was "appalled" by Bolger's representation of Carter.
-The letter, jointly signed with another former subordinate of Carter, went on to observe that Carter's emphasis on avoiding civilian casualties had been crucial to mission success, that the soldiers under his command were never denied the right to defend themselves, and that Carter frequently exposed himself to personal danger by deploying forward to the key towns and villages at the heart of the counter-insurgency effort.
-Carter Malkasian, an author and CNA analyst writing for The Washington Post, said Bolger was "on thin ice" when criticizing those, like Carter, who "tried to protect innocents".

-Conversely, Tunnell's judgment whilst under Carter's command was the subject of criticism.
-A formal US Army review of the conduct of Tunnell's brigade in Afghanistan pointed to its "lack of discipline" and "contempt for the normal Army rules".
 The report's author concluded: "Colonel Tunnell is no longer in command...
 If still in command, I would recommend that Colonel Tunnell be relieved of his responsibilities as a brigade commander."

+In further criticism, Lieutenant General Daniel P. Bolger claimed that "young riflemen paid the price" for Carter's "risk-averse" mentality and his unwillingness to allow his troops to defend themselves.
+Bolger also claimed that Carter refused to visit the front line and only visited safe positions by helicopter, while frequently refusing requests for aircraft and artillery support from troops under his command, stating: "He's not the type of general I would put in charge of anything."
+Lieutenant General Ben Hodges, who commanded US Army Europe, and worked under Carter in Afghanistan, strongly rejected this criticism, writing to The Sunday Times that he was "appalled" by Bolger's representation of Carter.
+The letter, jointly signed with another former subordinate of Carter, went on to observe that Carter's emphasis on avoiding civilian casualties had been crucial to mission success, that the soldiers under his command were never denied the right to defend themselves, and that Carter frequently exposed himself to personal danger by deploying forward to the key towns and villages at the heart of the counter-insurgency effort.
+Carter Malkasian, an author and CNA analyst writing for The Washington Post, said Bolger was "on thin ice" when criticising those, such as Carter, who "tried to protect innocents".

+Carter was also criticised during the run up to the fall of Kabul when he claimed Taliban had changed and that they were "country boys" with a "code of honour".
+In the light of the criticism, he was backed by the Secretary of State for Defence, Ben Wallace, who said: "Carter knows more than I will ever know about Afghanistan and the Taliban.

+In addition he accepted that stating that a "laddish culture" was required to maintain moral amongst soldiers was an error, after a public backlash.

+On procurement, his strong backing of the Strike Brigade Concept in Army 2020 Refine, and hence prioritising of Boxer over other programs, was seen by some as the death of the Army having a credible deployable armoured division.
+This short lived concept of two strike brigades did not exist in the previous Army 2020 vision which had three armoured brigades, and did did not survive following the Integrated Review in 2021.